MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 ### Using sections in a Word layout

 If you need your report to change style for different types of content, consider using different *Sections* in your Word layout.
-Within each section, you can have different formatting, such as page or table layouts, and headers/footers.
+Within each section, you can have different formatting, such as page or table layouts, paper orientation, watermarks, and headers/footers.

 > [!NOTE]
-> Using section breaks in Word layouts is currently only supported for reports that don't use the **WordMergeDataItem** property.
-If section breaks are present in a layout used in such a report, then the user sees this error message:
+> Prior to [!INCLUDE[prod_short](includes/prod_short.md)] version 2024 release wave 2, using Word sections in layouts for reports that use the `WordMergeDataItem` property is not allowed
 >
-> `You cannot run the report because the {0} layout contains section breaks that conflict with the sections in the report.
-Remove the section breaks from the report layout, and then run the report.`
+> Starting from version 2024 release wave 2, this restriction is no longer there.
+>
+> For more information, see [How to iterate a Word layout over a data item](#how-to-iterate-a-word-layout-over-a-data-item).

 Sections are created using section breaks.
 To start a new section, select where you want it to begin.
 Then go to **Layout** > **Breaks**.
 For more information, see [Insert a section break](https://support.microsoft.com/en-us/office/insert-a-section-break-eef20fd8-e38c-4ba6-a027-e503bdf8375c) (use <kbd>Ctrl</kbd>+click to open in a new tab).